Find schools that offer these popular programs

-- Social and Behavioral Aspects of Public Health, students learn how gender, culture, race and economic status affect the implementation of public health programs.
+- Social and Behavioral Aspects of Public Health delves into how gender, culture, race and economic status affect the implementation of public health programs.
 Nine unit lectures are deliverable as slides, for which students need Adobe Reader to access.

 Massachusetts Institute of Technology

-An undergraduate course, Chemicals in the Environment: Toxicology and Public Health shows how environmental toxins can cause human disease.
+- Chemicals in the Environment: Toxicology and Public Health shows how environmental toxins can cause human disease.
 Through case studies, students examine topics that include risk assessment and management, biostatistics and epidemiology.
 Text document notes, including several graphs and charts, are available as PDFs for several lectures.
 Additional materials include a syllabus with textbook list, an assignment list and a quiz.